Prunus persica Whole Genome v1.0 Assembly & Annotation

 All assembly and annotation files are available for download by selecting the desired data type in the left-hand side bar.
 Each data type page will provide a description of the available files and links do download.
-Alternatively, you can browse all available files on the FTP repository.

 The Prunux persica v1.0 genome assembly files are available in FASTA and GFF3 formats.
 There are a total of 202 scaffolds in this assembly of peach.
 The psuedomolecules corresponding to the eight chromosomes of peach are the first eight scaffolds of the assembly.
 In future releases these psuedomolecules will most likely be renamed but for now the pseudomolecules are named scaffold_1, scaffold_2, scaffold_3, etc.

 The Prunus persica v1.0 genome gene prediction files are available in FASTA and GFF3 formats.
 An update on May 16, 2012 added Phytozome PACid's to the genes GFF3 file.